SkiBikePrint/ERCF_Mods/Filamentalist/readme.md

    - 2.1 Lay the Tensioner Arm Right part on a flat surface.
 Slide the 608 bearing onto the bearing post.
 Place the Tensioner Arm Left part into postion making sure the triangular indexing peg seats correctly at the bottom of the arm (light hammer taps with a tiny hammer may be required to seat).
    - 2.2 Place a 3x18 FHCS (or x16, x12) through the bearing mount hole of the Tensioner Arm Left part and moderately tighten the screw into the Tensioner Arm right piece.
 Once installed verify that the bearing turns freely.
    - 2.3 Place a 3x18 FHCS (or x16, x12) through the hole in the Tensioner Arm Left part at the "nose" end and moderately tighten the screw into the Tensioner Arm right piece.
    - 2.4 Install the Tensioner Arm onto the Tensioner Mnt using a 3x18mm FHCS screw (or x16) .
-Tighten until snug and then back off until the arm should rotates freely on the mount.
+Tighten until snug and then back off until the arm rotates freely on the mount.
-   - 2.4 Place the spring into the spring pockets of both the mount and the arm, and tape the bottom of the arm to the mount to prevent the spring from falling out while completing the rest of the build.
+   - 2.5 Place an M3 washer followed by the spring onto an M3x35 SHCS (or x30, x40) and slide through the hole in the bottom of the arm assembly.
+Screw the SHCS into the heatset insert of the Tensioner Mnt.
 No tension should be on the spring at this point.
-   - 2.4 Screw 3x35mm spring tensioning screw (or x30, x40) back into the body of the Tensioner Mnt to get it out of the way.

 # 3. Drive Roller Assembly